Hands-On Fundraising

 I don’t treat friends like this, do you?

-One glance at the envelope is usually enough to tell me whether I want to bother opening it or not.
-(And that’s with my professional interest in seeing others’ good ideas!)
+One glance at the envelope is usually enough to tell me whether I want to bother opening it.
+(And that’s with my professional interest in seeing others’ good ideas.)

 I recently opened an envelope because it came from an organization we’d been steadily supporting for years.
 And one that usually does a good job of communicating.

-So I was disappointed to see an upgrade/renewal mailing disguised as a bill.
+So I’m always disappointed to see an upgrade/renewal mailing disguised as a bill.

 That’s no way to treat a friend

-As you can see, the suggested gift amounts aren’t small ones.
-And we’ve been supporters for more than 20 years.
-But unlike past mailings, this one feels rushed and pushy.
+The suggested gift amounts weren’t small ones.
+And we’d been supporters for more than 20 years.
+But unlike past mailings, this one felt rushed and pushy.
 “Give us the money, ok?
 See ya.”

 Now, I don’t know.
 Maybe this is working for them.
 I get that it’s cheaper to mail just a response form that looks like a bill.
 And I get that some people will react as if it is a bill and pay up right away.

 I just can’t help but think there’s a much better way.
-I don’t want to feel that giving is a transaction.
-I want giving to be a joyful, conscious choice to help someone.
+You don’t want donors to feel that giving is a transaction.
+Instead, make giving a joyful, conscious choice to help someone.

 If anyone reading this has found a really good reason for mailings like these – in the long-term, not just as a one-off – I’d love to hear it.